baaahs/sparklemotion/Tutorial.md

 ### Create an empty show

-- "☰" to open the Show/Scene menu then Show tab
+- Open the Show/Scene menu then Show tab
 - "+ New Show"
 - "Empty Show"
 - "Save" button, enter "my-baaahs", then "save"

 ### Define a default projection

-- "☰" to open the Show/Scene menu then Show tab
+- Open the Show/Scene menu then Show tab and toggle "Design Mode"
-- Toggle "Design Mode"
 - "✎" next to the show name
 - New Projection Shader
 - Shader name: "Flat Projection"